nhoizey/nicolas-hoizey.com/src/links/2020/03/31/after-gdpr-the-new-york-times-cut-off-ad-exchanges-in-europe-and-kept-growing-ad-revenue/index.md

 Great demonstration that GDPR is not a threat for publishers who favor quality:

-> The desirability of a brand may be stronger than the targeting capabilities.
-We have not been impacted from a revenue standpoint, and, on the contrary, our digital advertising business continues to grow nicely.
+> The desirability of a brand may be stronger than the targeting capabilities. <mark>We have not been impacted from a revenue standpoint</mark>, and, on the contrary, our digital advertising business continues to grow nicely.